kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ##### CREATE

-We would like to prevent the creation of multiple EvictionRequests for the same pod because we do not expect the interceptors to support interaction with multiple EvictionRequests for a pod.
+We would like to prevent the creation of multiple EvictionRequests for the same pod because we do not expect the responders to support interaction with multiple EvictionRequests for a pod.

 `.metadata.generateName` is not supported.
 If it is set, the request will be rejected.